-- 9.1 The Attendance Officer will send a 'Leave in Term Time' letter to all parents/carers at the start of every academic year to inform them that the Headteacher is unable to authorise leave during term time except where there are exceptional circumstances.
-Parents/Carers are informed of the legal implications that could occur if leave without authorisation takes place. - 9.2 Parents must complete an 'Exceptional Leave in Term Time Request Form' if they are considering taking their child out of school for a period of leave.
-These forms can be collected from Reception and must be returned to the Attendance Officer. - 9.3 The Attendance Officer will communicate with the CSAWS's Attendance and Welfare Officer if leave has been taken without authorisation.
-Contact with parents/carers will be made via letters, phone calls and home visits as appropriate. - 9.4 Any legal action required will be taken by the Education Legal Intervention Team.
+A 'Leave in Term Time' letter to all parents/carers at the start of every academic year to inform them that the Headteacher is unable to authorise leave during term time except where there are exceptional circumstances.
+Parents/Carers are informed of the legal implications that could occur if leave without authorisation takes place.

+Parents must complete an 'Exceptional Leave in Term Time Request Form' if they are considering taking their child out of school for a period of leave.
+These forms can be collected from Reception and must be returned to the Attendance Officer.

+Contact with parents/carers will be made via letters, phone calls and home visits as appropriate.

+Any legal action required will be taken by the Education Legal Intervention Team.

-10. TRUANCY:
+TRUANCY:

-10.1 Fairfax School monitor attendance to each lesson period of the school day using the registers, in order to ensure all pupils are safe in school and whereabouts known.
-If a pupil does not present to scheduled lessons/activities, the Attendance Officer is informed and staff alerted to find missing pupils.
+Fairfax School monitor attendance at each lesson period of the school day using the registers, in order to ensure all pupils are safe in school and their whereabouts known.
+If a pupil does not present at scheduled lessons/activities, the Attendance Officer is informed, and staff alerted to find missing pupils.
 If pupils cannot be located and are suspected of leaving school premises, parents will be informed.
 Heads of Year will investigate the whereabouts during the truanted period and inform the Attendance Officer and the parents/carers of where the student was.

-- 10.2 The first time a student is caught truanting from school and/or lessons, the parent/carer will be informed by telephone and/or letter and the student will be placed on attendance report.
+The first time a student is caught truanting from school and/or lessons, the parent/carer will be informed by telephone and/or letter and the student will be placed on attendance report.
 Regular spot checks will be carried out to check on the student's future attendance.
-Students will receive a C3 for their first offence. - 10.3 If a student is discovered to be truanting for a second time, the above sanctions will apply, and parents/carers invited into school to attend an interview with the student's Head of Year.
+Students will receive a C3 for their first offence.

+If a student is discovered to be truanting for a second time, the above sanctions will apply, and parents/carers invited into school to attend an interview with the student's Head of Year.
 Students will receive a C4 isolation for their second offence.